EOFY offer

 Set clear terms before you start invoicing

-Clear invoicing terms are written agreements that define your payment expectations before work begins.
-These terms prevent payment disputes and speed up collections.
+Invoicing terms are written agreements that define your payment expectations before work begins.
+Setting these terms upfront prevents disputes and speeds up collections.

-- Late payment fees: Penalties for overdue invoices
+• Late payment fees: penalties applied to overdue invoices

-- Accepted payment methods: Bank transfer, credit card, or other options
+• Accepted payment methods: options like bank transfer, credit card, or digital payments

 Having these terms in writing protects both you and your client from misunderstandings.
 Understanding the differences between employees and contractors can also help you structure these agreements appropriately.